Employment and Benefits

 Balancing Work with Childcare and Nursing Care

 ITOCHU Corporation goes above and beyond the requirements of the law to arrange programs that help employees, regardless of gender, to balance work with childcare and nursing care.
-This allows the employees to continue making full use of their skills during their careers at the company, while resting assured they can handle stages of life where they must take care of children or elderly family members at home.
-In FYE 2017 we introduced a telecommuting program which employees who meet certain conditions can take advantage of.
+This allows the employees to continue making full use of their skills during their careers at the company, while remaining confident that they can handle stages of life where they must take care of children or elderly family members at home.
+In FYE 2017 we introduced a telecommuting program for employees who meet certain conditions .
 Eligible employees include those with time constraints due to childcare or nursing care obligations, as well as those who face difficulty making the commute to work due to pregnancy, illness or other such reasons.
-We expanded the program to make all employees eligible to take advantage of it from May 2022.
+We expanded the program to make all employees eligible starting in May 2022.

-The number of male employees wishing to take childcare leave has been increasing, with the “allowance for balancing childcare and work”* introduced in FYE 2023 being a key driver.
-In response, after discussing in Women’s Advancement Committee, ITOCHU has made it “mandatory” for male employees to take 5 days of childcare leave (paid leave) within 1 year after childbirth, starting from FYE 2025.
-In addition to improving the “job satisfaction” of male employees, we believe that encouraging male employees to participate in childcare will foster a corporate culture that respects diversity and will lead to further support for female employees.
+The number of male employees wishing to take childcare leave has been increasing, with the allowance for balancing childcare and work* introduced in FYE 2023 being a key driver.
+In response, after discussing in Women’s Advancement Committee, ITOCHU has made it mandatory for male employees to take childcare leave (paid leave), starting from FYE 2025.
+As a result, childcare leave acquisition rate of male employees for FYE 2025 was 100%.
+In addition to improving the job satisfaction of male employees, we believe that encouraging male employees to participate in childcare will foster a corporate culture that respects diversity and will lead to further support for female employees.

 In addition, we continue to hold nursing care seminars every year in light of the fact the importance of preparing for nursing care has also become a social problem.
 At the same time, we introduced a service to provide nursing care information online in FYE 2018.
 We then introduced a one-stop nursing care assistance service to meet the needs of those seeking advice in April 2019.

-Support Programs for Balancing Work with Childcare & Nursing Care
+Support Programs for Balancing Work with Childcare and Nursing Care

 Support for Childcare